Prucek/library-management-system/README.md

 | Prometheu          | 9090 |
 | Grafana            | 3000 |

+## Oauth2

+To access the API, you need to obtain an access token from the oauth2 server.
+One way of getting the token is by using the oauth2-client on port 8080: http://localhost:8080/ where you log in to MUNI and after a successful login you receive the bearer token (on the page and in the console), which needs to be attached to the query (`'Authorization': f'Bearer {authorization_token}'`).

+But for convenience use the Swagger UI on port 8090: http://localhost:8090/swagger-ui.html#/ where you can be authorized by the button in the top right corner, and then you can either pass the previously obtained bearer token or you log in via the `client_id` and `client_secret` where the token is obtained automatically.

 ## Access monitoring metrics of all services with Grafana dashboard

 Monitoring dashboard can be accessed using this address: http://localhost:3000/.